Haridhasenthil/Attendance-tracker-using-biometric-PYTHON/README.md

 # Attendance-tracker-using-biometric-PYTHON
-If the attendance percentage is get low then the message will notify to the respective students parents mobile number
+If the attendance percentage is get low then the message will notify to the respective students and parents mobile number